dwmkerr/boxes/README.md

 - [x] feat: ssh connect
 - [x] docs: make AWS screenshot a bit smaller in readme
 - [x] feat: some basic tests
-- [ ] feat: Cost management tags configuration to allow pricing info TODO check cost allocation report
+- [x] feat: Cost management tags configuration to allow pricing info TODO check cost allocation report
+- [x] build: check coverage working on main
+- [x] feat: flag or option to control spend, by enforcing a confirmation for usage of the 'cost' api
+- [ ] testing: recreate steam box with cost allocation tag enabled

+## Later

 - [ ] docs: cost allocation tags blog post
 - [ ] docs: create and share blogpost
-- [ ] testing: recreate steam box with cost allocation tag enabled
-- [ ] build: check coverage working on main
-- [ ] feat: flag or option to control spend, by enforcing a confirmation for usage of the 'cost' api

-## Later
+- [ ] docs: blog post showing step-by-step how to enable cost reporting, add the link to the docs here
 - [ ] refactor: extract and test the parameter expansion for 'connect'
 - [ ] feat: autocomplete
 - [ ] feat: aws profile in config file